LMauricius/ChakraL-experiment/Docs/src/1_Basic_concepts/Value.md

 ... `a`'s required trait will be inferred to just be an `Integer`, as the integer literals' required trait is `Integer`.

 ## The known trait
-The known trait is the more specific trait that the data always satisfies.
+The known trait is the more specific trait that the data can be *concluded* to always satisfy during the value's existance.
 It is used internally by the compiler for performance optimizations and hidden from the programmer.
 The known trait is implementation-specific, but always satisfies the required trait.

 ## The difference between data, the required trait and the known trait
 The differences can be shown in the example of an integer literal `3`.
-The data is exactly `3`, its required trait is an `Integer`, but the known trait could be an `Unsigned Integer`.
+The data is exactly `3`, its required trait is an `Integer`, but the known trait could be an `Unsigned & Integer`.
 If we assign `3` to a newly declared variable value `a` without specifying a trait manually like this:

 ```
 a = 3
 ```
-... `a`'s required trait will also be an `Integer`, but the known trait could be an `Nonnegative & int32` (as the literal `3` can be stored as a 32-bit integer) unless it gets a `Negative Integer` assigned to it somewhere in code for example.
+... `a`'s required trait will also be an `Integer`, but the known trait could be an `Nonnegative & int32` (as the literal `3` can be stored as a 32-bit integer) unless it gets a `Negative & Integer` assigned to it somewhere in code for example.
 If we have the following code snippet later:
 ```
 a = -2
 ```